Protecting Occupants and Residents

-The installation of a fire suppression system can ensure the property is efficiently protected in the event of a fire, to assist with the evacuation of all inhabitants of the property.
-With a higher chance of fire risks within HMO’s, high-rise flats and apartments, it’s vital to ensure the safety of all those inside the property.
+The installation of a fire suppression system can ensure the property is efficiently protected in the event of a fire and can help to assist with the evacuation of residents, while also providing the fire service with an initial fire attack while they are en route.

 6.4 (b) Dwelling Houses with one or more storey greater than 7.5m in height (4 storeys)